Concordium/concordium-use-case-examples/README.md

 The following examples are available.

 - [id-library-showcase](./id-library-showcase/) demonstrates how to use the identity layer off-chain to prove properties of the account holder, or prove ownership of accounts on the chain.
+- [memo-via-smart-contract](./memo-via-smart-contract/) demonstrates how to achieve a memo feature via an intermediate smart contract.